3RaGaming/Web_Control/README.md

 php7

-# To add
+# In Development
-Add delete/replace option for files.
+Add delete/replace option for files. (almost done)

 Organize code so it's more uniform and compatible to be put anywhere in a template (almost done)

+Verify player-data.json

+Verify config.ini

+Create archive option for save files.

+Better version control to update factorio/purge old factorio instances. (could just do an update, which a python git already exists for, but want more flexability for downgrades in the event an experimental version is badly bugged.)

+MapGen and git-linking

+Allow selecting which file to start the server with (manual override of load-latest)

 Use javascript to ajax stream everything!
 Better updates to push to multiple admins/mods online.

-Create archive option for files.

-Allow selecting which file to start the server with (manual override of load-latest)

-Add zip/tmp dir checker to ensure chat function is inside the scenario, or else, send messages as "server"

-Better version control to update factorio/purge old factorio instances. (could just do an update, which a python git already exists for, but want more flexability for downgrades in the event an experimental version is badly bugged.)
+Syncronized server banning.

 production reports and a public front end for player viewing.
 Even if we tie this front end into our main godaddy page for better control and display.